Delaware Corporation Guide

 - Officers: The executives appointed to manage daily operations.

 Nonprofit Corporations are also called Nonstock Corporations.
 Nonstock Corporations do not have capital stock and cannot distribute profits to members as dividends.
 Most Nonstock Corporations are formed with the specific intent of obtaining 501(c)(3) tax-exempt status from the IRS.
+The IRS requires three paragraphs be added to its Certificate of Incorporation.
+IncNow includes these three paragraphs by default when a non-profit corporation is ordered.

-The Delaware Public Benefit Corporation (PBC) is a variation of the General Corporation that explicitly authorizes company leadership to pursue public benefit causes alongside profit.
+The Delaware Public Benefit Corporation (PBC) is a variation of the General Corporation that explicitly authorizes company leadership to pursue public benefit purposes alongside profit.
 PBCs have public benefit statements written into the Certificate of Incorporation.

 These statements detail the artistic, charitable, cultural, economic, educational, environmental, or other positive causes the company commits to supporting.
+This PBC avoids lawsuits by shareholders that the company is committing waste or breaking fiduciary duties.
+However, the PBC may help attract investors interested in doing good plus doing well.

 - The financial interests of stockholders,